 Guinea-Bissau is an agricultural country.
 80% of the country’s population make a living through agriculture.
 Fisheries and forestry are also important local resources, namely the country has an exclusive economic zone of about 70,000 square kilometers and a forest area of 2.34 million hectares.

 The service industry also accounts for a considerable portion of the local economy, mainly in trading and catering services.
 The industrial foundation is relatively weak, and mining resources have not been effectively developed.

-According to the “2021 World Investment Report” published by the United Nations Conference on Trade and Development (UNCTAD), at the end of 2020, Guinea Bissau has attracted US$320 million on stock of inward direct investment.
-According to statistics from the Ministry of Commerce of China, at the end of 2020, the stock of direct investment of China in Guinea Bissau was US$24.27 million.
+According to the “2022 World Investment Report” published by the United Nations Conference on Trade and Development (UNCTAD), by the end of 2021, Guinea Bissau has attracted US$320 million on stock of inward direct investment.
+According to the “2021 Statistical Bulletin of China’s Outward Foreign Direct Investment”, by the end of 2021, the stock of direct investment of China in Guinea Bissau was US$24.3 million.
 Apart from investment in the construction of warehouse for fishery equipment, there are mainly trading companies registered by private enterprises or individual stores.

-In 2020, the main export destinations of Guinea-Bissau are India, China, Singapore and Vietnam.
-The main export goods are cashew nuts, fish and shrimp.
-The main origins for imports include Portugal, Senegal, Pakistan, and China.
-The main imported goods are cereals, mineral products and beverages.
+In 2021, the main export destinations of Guinea-Bissau are India, Korea, Singapore and Cape Verde.
+The main export goods are cashew nuts, mineral fuels, fish and shrimp.
+The main origins for imports include Portugal, Senegal, China and the Netherlands.
+The main imported goods are mineral products, cereals, and vessels.